Quick Answer

 Step 1

-Check utility bills for unexplained increases in energy consumption.
+Review your recent utility bills for any unexplained spikes in energy consumption (gas or electric).

 Step 2

-Physically inspect the water heater.
-Place your hand on the exterior of the tank.
+Perform the 'hand test' by placing your palm on the side of the water heater tank.
 If it feels warm or hot, heat is escaping.

 Step 3

-Verify the water heater's age from the serial number.
-Older units typically have less factory insulation.
+Check the water heater's age by locating the serial number on the manufacturer's label.
+Older units often have inferior insulation.

 Step 4